My story (in brief)

 You can compare this activity to unknotting your shoelace.
 You have to feel the boundaries between adjoining strands of string, find a hold, and pull them apart.

-Furthermore, the crossings between these folds corresponded to my aches and pains: headache, backache, knee ache, ...
-I could eliminate them.
+Furthermore, the crossings between these folds corresponded to my aches and pains: headaches, backaches, knee aches, ...
+I could find their exact position and open them up, thus eliminating the pain.

 In my thinking, I was simply exploring my skin with my nails.